 Students normally declare their majors in the second semester of their sophomore year.
-Only the College of Letters and the College of Social Studies require students to apply at the end of their first year.
+Only the College of East Asian Studies, College of Letters and the College of Social Studies require students to apply at the end of their first year.
 Three-year BA students also must apply at the end of their first year.
 Students may select a major in a department or program, an interdepartmental major, or an individually-designed University major.
 Students should keep in mind that acceptance into a major is not automatic, but rather must be granted by the major department or program.

 While students need to be mindful of the prerequisites for majors they are considering, it is important that they explore a wide variety of intellectual interests and fields of study before settling on an area of specialization.
 Students should avoid narrowing their academic choices prematurely and assuming that a major determines a career or vice versa (e.g., that all pre-meds must be biology majors).
 Such misconceptions should be challenged, as should prejudices for or against certain academic disciplines.
 Academic specialization should not be achieved at the cost of exploring the curriculum.
 However, exploration should be done with an eye on courses needed for entry into a major.

 The faculty has identified ten capabilities fundamental to a liberal arts education.
 Students should continue to assess their abilities in these areas and take advantage of their four years to strengthen them.
 The following descriptions have been formulated by the Educational Policy Committee.
 More detail can be found at www.wesleyan.edu/capabilities/definitions.htt.

 The ability to write coherently and effectively.
 This skill implies the ability to reflect on the writing process and to choose a style, tone, and method of argumentation appropriate to the intended audience.